famiu/feline.nvim/README.md

     end
 end

+-- Providers can also take the window handler as an argument provider = function(component, winid)
+    return (component.icon or '') .. tostring(vim.api.nvim_win_get_buf(winid))
+end

+-- If you only need the window handler, you can avoid using the component value like this: provider = function(_, winid)
+    return vim.api.nvim_win_get_cursor(winid)[1]
+end

--- Providers can also just contain a simple string, such as: provider = 'some text here'
+-- Providers can also simply just contain a string, such as: provider = 'some text here'
 ```